 Education and Career

 During my studies I specialized in theoretical physics.
 I wrote my master thesis at the NIKHEF Institute (Amsterdam) under the supervision of Prof. Bert Schellekens.
 The thesis dealt with quantum states of black holes in string theory.
 After my studies I started working on a PhD research project in mathematics at the vrije Universiteit.
 My supervisor was Dr. Jan Sanders.
 By making use of number theory I was able to make important contributions to the classification of integrable evolution equations.
 On January 9, 2003 I successfully defended my thesis Integrable Evolution Equations: a Diophantine Approach.
 In September 2003 I started to work as a research associate at the University of Kent at Canterbury with Prof. Elizabeth Mansfield.
 I was appointed Lecturer A in April 2004.
 The research involved the lifting of integrability from the evolution of curvature invariants to the motion of the curve, using the geometric theory of moving frames.
-In January 2006 I joined the group of Prof. Reinout Quispel at La Trobe university.
-We study integrable properties and reductions of integrable lattice equations, such as integrals, symplectic structures and growth of degrees.
+In January 2006, I joined the group of Prof. Reinout Quispel at La Trobe university, working on discrete integrable systems.
+My main area of research concerns algebraic and geometric properties of nonlinear integrable differential equations and difference equations.